-You can cook Vickys Roasted Vegetable Strudel, Gluten, Dairy, Egg & Soy-Free, Vegetarian Christmas Dinner using 10 ingredients and 7 steps.
-Here is how you cook that.
+You can have Vickys Roasted Vegetable Strudel, Gluten, Dairy, Egg & Soy-Free, Vegetarian Christmas Dinner using 10 ingredients and 7 steps.
+Here is how you achieve it.

 Ingredients of Vickys Roasted Vegetable Strudel, Gluten, Dairy, Egg & Soy-Free, Vegetarian Christmas Dinner

-- You need 1 of red onion cut into wedges.
+- It’s 1 of red onion cut into wedges.

 - It’s 2 clove of garlic.

-- You need 6 of sheets of filo pastry, see my profile (vic20adamant) for a free-from recipe.
+- It’s 6 of sheets of filo pastry, see my profile (vic20adamant) for a free-from recipe.

-- You need 1 of oil & sunflower spread for greasing.
+- It’s 1 of oil & sunflower spread for greasing.